bengrunfeld/react-d3-integration/README.md

 * `Operations` - We want to separate the thunks from the action creators, even with the cost of writing extra code.
 So we define an operation as a wrapper over actions.
 If the operation only dispatches a single action — doesn’t actually use redux-thunk — we forward the action creator function.
 If the operation uses a thunk, it can dispatch many actions and chain them with promises.
 Operations are part of the public interface of the duck.
 Actions are encapsulated, operations are exposed.
 [Read more](https://medium.freecodecamp.com/scaling-your-redux-app-with-ducks-6115955638be)

+## Features

+### Trend Viewer

+The sidebar allows you to choose which trends you'd like to see on the chart for a given time range

+### Data Table

+Data corresponding to the selected trend and time range will fill the table below the chart

+### Available Trends

+Currently, the current trends are available for the data:

+* Balance
+* Capped Balance
+* Balance with Fees
+* Capped Balance with Fees
+* Return
+* Capped Return
+* Return vs Capped Return